Noel-benny/Cardiovascular-Risk-Prediction/README.md

 Irregular heart rhythms.
 The given dataset is from an ongoing cardiovascular study on residents of the town of Framingham, Massachusetts.
 The classification goal is to predict whether the patient has a 10-year risk of future coronary heart disease (CHD).
 The dataset provides the patients’ information.
 It includes over 4,000 records and 15 attributes.
 Variables Each attribute is a potential risk factor.
 There are both demographic, behavioral, and medical risk factors.

+## Introduction:

+Predicting coronary heart disease in advance helps raise awareness for the disease.
+Preventive measurements like changing diet plans and exercise can slow down the progression of CHD.
+Early prediction can result in early diagnosis.
+So, we can treat the disease at an early stage and avoid more invasive treatment.

+## Problem Statement:
+The goal is to predict whether the patient has a 10-year risk of future coronary heart disease (CHD).

 ## Data Description:
 The dataset provides the patients’ information.
 It includes over 4,000 records and 15 attributes.
 Variables Each attribute is a potential risk factor.
 There are both demographic, behavioural, and medical risk factors